c-clin/fend-memory-game/README.md

 ### Special Features

 The game counts each moves played by the player and the stars on the score panel will decrease accordingly until there is only one star left.
 A timer is also in place to record the time it takes for the player to finish the game.
-The restart button can be clicked anytime during the game if player wants to start over or after the game to play again.
+The restart button can be clicked anytime during the game if player wants to start over.

 ### Dependencies